This action increases or decreases the contact score.

 - Value : Choose the score value.

-- Deprecating Score: Enable this option while scoring your contacts based on activities (e.g., email, call, page views) that don't define a contact's interest after a white.
-E.g., a six-month-old email from a contact or page view will not define his hotness to purchase your services or products.
+- Deprecating Score: Enable this option while scoring your contacts based on activities (e.g., email, call, page views) that don't define a contact's interest after a while.
+E.g., a six-month-old email from a contact or page view will not define it's hotness to purchase your services or products.